treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

 Less code can mean more readable code, but not always.
 **Whitespace is your friend, especially when you're writing comprehensions**.

-In general I prefer to write most of my comprehensions **spaced out over multiple lines of code** using the indentation style above.
+In general, I prefer to write most of my comprehensions **spaced out over multiple lines of code** using the indentation style above.
 I do write one-line comprehensions sometimes, but I don't default to them.

 ## Writing ugly comprehensions

+>>**_TP**: _Really nice and a required section as beginners like me are always tempted to convert things to comprehension expression.
+It is good to see how to write a more expressive and readable code block in last fizzbuzz example._ &#x1F44D;

 Some loops technically *can* be written as comprehensions but they have so much logic in them they probably *shouldn't* be.